This is a guide to service charges, administration charges, ground rent, recognised tenants associations and forfeiture.

 Demands for service charges

-Demands for service charges payable to the landlord must be in writing and must contain the landlord’s name and address.
-Failure to provide the landlord’s name and address on the demand means the service charge is not payable until this information is given.
-If the landlord’s address is outside England or Wales, the demand must contain an address in England or Wales at which notices may be served by the leaseholder.
+Demands for service charges which you must pay to your landlord must be in writing and must contain your landlord’s name and address.
+If your landlord’s name and address are not on the demand, you do not have to pay the service charge until you are given this information.
+(The name and address of the managing agent will not count unless they are also the landlord.)
+If your landlord’s address is outside England or Wales, the demand must contain an address in England or Wales which you can use to send notices to your landlord.

-This does NOT apply if the service charge is payable to a management company, rather than payable directly to the landlord.
-The demands must still be writing, but they do not need to contain the landlord’s name and address.
+This does not apply if you must pay the service charge to a management company named in the lease, rather than directly to your landlord.
+The demands must still be in writing, but they do not need to contain your landlord’s name and address.

-Any service charge demand and reminder letter must be accompanied by a formal summary of rights and obligations whose content and form is prescribed by Parliament.
+With any service charge demand, landlords must provide a formal summary of rights and obligations (the content and form is set by Parliament).

-The holding of service charges – Trust Accounts (Section 42 of the Landlord & Tenant Act 1987)
+Holding service charges – trust accounts (section 42 of the Landlord and Tenant Act 1987)

-In collecting service charges or in holding sinking funds or reserve accounts, the landlord holds the leaseholders’ money for purposes of future expenditure to their benefit – in other words, acting as trustee for the funds.
-The law requires that, where leaseholders are required under the terms of their leases to contribute towards the same costs, the monies must be held in one or more accounts, and be held in a trust.
+When collecting service charges or holding sinking or reserve funds, the landlord is holding leaseholders’ money until they need to spend it in the future for the benefit of the leaseholders – in other words, they are acting as trustee for the money.
+By law, if several leaseholders must contribute to the same costs under the terms of their leases, the money they pay must be held in trust and ideally in one or more accounts.

-Summary of service charges accounts (Section 21 Landlord & Tenant Act 1985)
+Summary of service charges accounts (section 21 of the Landlord and Tenant Act 1985)

-Leaseholders, or the Secretary of a Recognised Tenants Association, have a statutory right to seek a summary of the service charge account from the landlord.
-The request must be in writing and can be sent direct to the landlord or to the managing agent.
-It can require a summary of the ‘relevant costs in relation to the service charges payable’ in respect of the last accounting year, or where accounts are not kept by accounting years, the past 12 months preceding the request.
+Leaseholders, or the secretary of a recognised tenants’ association, have a legal right to ask the landlord for a summary of the service charge account.
+The request must be in writing and can be sent directly to the landlord or to the managing agent.
+It can ask for a summary of the relevant costs relating to the service charges for the last accounting year or, if accounts are not kept by accounting years, the past 12 months.

-Where a landlord has received such a demand he must provide the summary within one month (or within six months of the end of the 12-month accounting period, whichever is later).
+If a landlord receives a request for a summary of the service charge account, they must provide it within one month (or within six months of the end of the 12-month accounting period, whichever is later).